-Hi.
-I'm Lulu Friesdat.
-I'm the Creative Director of Shugah Works.
+I'm the Creative Director of Shugah Works

 Shugah Works is a production company that focuses on the connection between society and the individual.
-We approach projects with original thinking, creativity, and a dedication to technical excellence.
+We approach projects with original thinking, avoiding partisanship and group-think.
+The company creed emphasizes creativity, and a dedication to technical excellence.

-We are in production on a feature-length documentary: "The Freedom Cage - Part 1 #OccupyWallStreet" charts the creation and disruption of Occupy Wall Street.
-The film’s intimate access to core members of the Occupy movement provides a candid window into the passion that both fueled and sabotaged their momentum; while detailing the relentless surveillance and brutal arrests by Police and federal agencies that systematically dismantled and ultimately shut down the protests.
+We are in production with a feature-length documentary: "The Freedom Cage - Part 1 #OccupyWallStreet" charts the creation and disruption of Occupy Wall Street.
+The film’s intimate access to core members of the Occupy movement provides a candid window into the passion that both fueled and sabotaged their momentum; while detailing the relentless surveillance and brutal arrests by police and federal agencies that systematically dismantled and ultimately shut down the protests.
 The verite’ narrative provides an in-depth examination of Occupy’s legacy, how its message began with a group of Anarchist radicals, sowed the seeds for Black Lives Matter and is now influencing mainstream American politics.'